vvk2048/FinancialAnomalyDetectionSystemPaySim/README.md

 ## 👨‍💼 Built For

-This project is designed for **accounting and finance professionals**, particularly teams at MBE CPAs and similar firms, to **automate the review of uploaded financial records** using AI.
+This project is designed for **accounting and finance professionals to **automate the review of uploaded financial records** using AI.

 ---